Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized procedure concerning shortened format courses.

-REVIEW: This OP will be reviewed in April of even-numbered years by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President (PSVP) by May 15.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE